 - No borders.
 BTC, unlike SWIFT transfers, does not concern itself with the borders of particular countries or monetary systems.
 Transfer to a technically seated person is performed in the same way as a transfer to a person on the other side of the globe.

-- Low fees for each transfer or lack of them - of course everyone will remind you that during the last bubble in 2017 transfers in BTC were expensive and slow is a fact!
-But now new generation cryptocurrencies are being developed where the theoretical number of transfers made per second may soon surpass payment operators in this respect and the transfer fee will be very small or even zero!
+- Low fees for each transfer or the lack of them - of course, everyone will mention that during the last bubble in 2017, transfers in BTC were expensive and slow - it's a fact!
+But nowadays, newer generation cryptocurrencies are being developed, where the theoretical number of transfers per second may soon exceed payment operators in this respect, and the transfer fee will be very small or even zero!

-- Possibility to use smart-contractów that is, special electronic automatic contracts - you can very easily create a decentralized system that will associate lenders and borrowers with each other without intermediaries.
-Banks currently take high commissions for lending in the future these commissions may disappear completely in a monetary system based on blockchain.
+- Possibility to use smart-contractów i.e. special electronic automatic contracts - you can very easily create a decentralized system that will match lenders and borrowers without the participation of intermediaries.
+Banks are currently taking high commissions for lending in the future these commissions could disappear completely in a blockchain based monetary system.